-To receive the Audited Financial Statements for the financial year ended 31 December 2014 together with the Reports of the Directors and Auditors thereon.

-Please refer to Note 1

-2 To declare a final single tier dividend of 0.63 sen per ordinary share in respect of the financial year ended 31 December 2014.

-3. To approve the payment of Directors' fees for the financial year ended 31 December 2014.

-- To re-elect the following Directors who are retiring by rotation, pursuant to Article 96 of the Articles of Association of the Company, and being eligible, offer themselves for re-election:- - Mr. Pang Wee See a)

-b) Mr. Tan Boon Kok (Resolution 4)

-5. To consider and if thought fit, pass the following resolution in accordance with Section 129(6) of the Companies Act, 1965:

-"THAT Dr. Seow Pin Kwong, retiring pursuant to Section 129 of the Companies Act, 1965, be and is hereby re-appointed a Director of the Company to hold office until the next Annual General Meeting."

-6. To re-appoint Messrs CAS & Associates as auditors of the Company and to authorise the Directors to fix their remuneration.

-AS SPECIAL BUSINESS

-7. To consider and, if thought fit, pass with or without modification, the following resolutions:-

-Ordinary Resolution 1

-Authority pursuant to Section 132D of the Companies Act, 1965 for the Directors to issue shares

-"THAT pursuant to Section 132D of the Companies Act, 1965, the Directors be and are hereby authorised to allot and issue shares in the Company from time to time at such price, upon such terms and conditions, for such purposes and to such person or persons whomsoever as the Directors may, in their absolute discretion deem fit, provided that the aggregate number of shares to be issued does not exceed 10% of the issued share capital of the Company for the time being, subject always to the approvals of all the relevant authorities being obtained for such allotment and issue and that such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company."
+1. To receive the Audited Financial Statements for the financial year ended 31 December 2015 together with the Reports of the Directors and Auditors thereon.
+Please refer to Note 1 2.
+To declare a final single tier dividend of 0.63 sen per ordinary share in respect of the financial year ended 31 December 2015.
+(Resolution 1) 3.
+To approve the payment of Directors' fees for the financial year ended 31 December 2015.
+(Resolution 2) 4.
+To re-elect the following Directors who are retiring by rotation, pursuant to Article 96 of the Articles of Association of the Company, and being eligible, offer themselves for re-election:- a) Mr. Cheng Sim Meng (Resolution 3) b) Ir.
+Koh Thong How (Resolution 4) 5.
+To consider and if thought fit, pass the following resolution in accordance with Section 129(6) of the Companies Act, 1965: "THAT Dr. Seow Pin Kwong, retiring pursuant to Section 129 of the Companies Act, 1965, be and is hereby re-appointed a Director of the Company to hold office until the next Annual General Meeting."
+(Resolution 5) 6.
+To re-appoint Messrs CAS & Associates as auditors of the Company and to authorise the Directors to fix their remuneration.
+(Resolution 6) AS SPECIAL BUSINESS 7.
+To consider and, if thought fit, pass with or without modification, the following resolutions:- Ordinary Resolution 1 Authority pursuant to Section 132D of the Companies Act, 1965 for the Directors to issue shares (Resolution 7) "THAT pursuant to Section 132D of the Companies Act, 1965, the Directors be and are hereby authorised to allot and issue shares in the Company from time to time at such price, upon such terms and conditions, for such purposes and to such person or persons whomsoever as the Directors may, in their absolute discretion deem fit, provided that the aggregate number of shares to be issued does not exceed 10% of the issued share capital of the Company for the time being, subject always to the approvals of all the relevant authorities being abstracted for such allotment and issue and that authorities and the authorities and the approvals of all the relevant authorities and the author the aggregate number of shares to be issued does not exceed 10% of the issued share capital of the Company for the time being, subject always to the approvals of all the relevant authorities being obtained for such allotment and issue and that such authority shall continue in force until the conclusion of the next Annual General Meeting of the Company."